Halloween doesn't have to cost an arm and a leg 🧟♂️🎃

 We’ve pulled together some fun & creative Halloween ideas for you and your kids, to help keep costs down whilst saving you pennies this Spooky season!

-The National Retail Federation forecasts this year’s Halloween spending in the US will reach $9bn.
-68% of that will be spent on Halloween costumes alone.
-That’s an awful lot of cash.
-In fact with $9bn you could pay roughly $243 to every adult and child in Canada as a one off present!
+The National Retail Federation forecasts this year’s Halloween spending in the US will reach $8.8 billion.
+67% of that will be spent on Halloween costumes alone.
+That’s an awful lot of cash!
+In fact with $8.8 billion you could buy The White House just over 22 times!

 However, if you’d rather keep the money but still grab the pumpkin prize for best dressed, there is the thrifty DIY option – which as you can imagine we throughly approve of!